 CIDRZ Community team: Senior Community Advisor, Mr. Fresher Maphiri; Male Circumcision Coordinator, Bright Jere, and Western Province Community Implementation Officer, David Sitali are in Western province for community sensitization programmes on medical male circumcision.

-“We want to engage stakeholders, particularly the Mongu District Commissioner, the Town clerk, the King of Barotseland – Litunga – through the KUTA and other traditional leaders in our catchment facilities on the need for male circumcision as a high impact intervention against the transmission of HIV/AIDS”, said Mr Jere.
+“We want to engage stakeholders, particularly the Mongu District Commissioner (DC), the Town clerk, the King of Barotseland – Litunga – through the KUTA and other traditional leaders in our catchment facilities on the need for male circumcision as a high impact intervention against the transmission of HIV/AIDS”, said Mr Jere.

 “Our particular area of discussion is the concern on low male involvements Elimination of Mother to Child Transmission of HIV as well as low uptake of Voluntary Medical Male Circumcision (VMMC) in non-traditional circumcision seasons in the province.